jiradaherbst/XLFormula-Engine/README.md

 ## Examples

-Here is a simple example of parsing an Excel formula string and evaluating to a result:
+Here are simple examples of parsing an Excel formula string and evaluating to a result:
 ```rust
 extern crate xlformula_engine;
 use xlformula_engine::calculate;